DataDog/hiring-engineers/answers.md

 Change your check's collection interval so that it only submits the metric once every 45 seconds._

 Answer:
-Changes are made on the the my_metric.YAML file.
+I updated the my_metric.YAML file with the following changes.

 ![Alt text](/photos/min_collection_interval.png?raw=true "my_metric")